 Table 3.5 and Figure 3.4 summarise the UK emissions of copper.
-Emissions have declined by 73% since 1970.
-The main sources are coal combustion, public power generation and road transport.
+Emissions have declined by 71% since 1970.
+The main sources are from tyre and break wear, metal production, combustion of lubricants in industry and coal combustion.
 Emissions have declined over the period due to the decline in coal combustion and to a lesser extent the combustion of heavy fuel oil.
 The large reduction in waste emissions is due to improved controls on MSW waste incinerators from 1997 and their conversion to power generating plant.